-The type of use (cold room/freezer room) and the volume of the cold storage/freezer room are often used as rule of thumb, in order to perform a simplified calculation of the heat input coming through the walls and thus the refrigerating capacity.
-This calculation is sufficient in most cases.
-Heat inputs are associated with room temperature, wall surface and air exchange.
-A more precise calculation can be obtained, by taking the food properties into account and by analyzing all of the thermal loads.
-These factors should be individually incorporated into the calculation of the freezer/ cold storage rooms.
+The type of use (cold room/freezer room) and the volume of the cold storage room are often used as rule of thumb, to perform a simplified calculation of the heat input coming through the walls and thus the refrigerating capacity.
+This calculation is sufficient in most cases - heat inputs are associated with room temperature, insulation type/thickness, and air exchange.
+A more precise calculation can be obtained, by taking the food properties into account and by analyzing all the thermal loads.
+These factors should be individually incorporated into the calculation of the cold room/freezer room.

 Thermostatic or electronic expansion valves

 Frost is caused by the withdrawal of water from the goods as well as from the atmospheric humidity (air which flows through the air cooler).
 Defrosting is understood as the removal of frost which has built up on the surface of the evaporator.

 Defrosting can help prevent the excessive built up of frost on the refrigeration surfaces, which reflects in a good heat transfer and an optimal operation of the plant.
 Moreover, regular defrosting brings about an unobstructed circulation of air, whereby the air cooler performance improves.

-How often, and the length of time for which defrosting is carried out is dependent on, among other things, the stored products and their moisture content as well as air exchange and humidity.
+How often, and the length of time for which defrosting is carried out is dependent on, among other things, the stored products, and their moisture content as well as air exchange and humidity.
 How many times a day the door to the cold storage door is opened or somebody enters the room also plays a major role.
 The cold storage room needs to be defrosted as often as required and above all in a timely manner.
-If the defrosting period is too short and not all of the ice melts then even more ice will build up with time.
+If the defrosting period is too short and not all the ice melts, then even more ice will build up with time.